michaelryanmartin/Monster-Saku-Game/README.md

 # MONSTER SAKU

-## Tugas Besar Kelompok 18 - GWS
+## Final Project Team 18 - GWS

 ### Deskripsi Program
-Game Monster Saku ini merupakan game yang dapat dimainkan oleh 2 orang pemain.
-Setiap pemain mendapatkan 6 monster secara random.
-Lalu 1 monster random dipilih untuk menjadi current monster tiap pemain.
-Setiap monster memiliki beberapa moves, stats, dan element types masing-masing.
+This Pocket Monster Game is a game that can be played by 2 players.
+Each player gets 6 monsters randomly.
+Then 1 random monster is chosen to be the current monster for each player.
+Each monster has its own moves, stats, and element types.

-Terdapat empat jenis move dari masing-masing monster yaitu normal move, special move, default move, dan status move.
-Masing-masing move memiliki ammunition yang menandakan berapa kali move dapat digunakan.
-Default move memiliki ammunition tidak terbatas dan selalu dapat digunakan.
-Status move dapat menyebabkan monster (baik sendiri maupun monster lawan) mengalami suatu status condition tertentu yang berpengaruh pada stats monster atau perubahan pada stats buff.
-Terdapat juga element type masing-masing monster dan move yang memiliki efektivitas penyerangan masing-masing.
+There are four types of moves from each monster, namely normal moves, special moves, default moves, and status moves.
+Each move has ammunition which indicates the number of times the move can be used.
+The default move has unlimited ammunition and can always be used.
+Status moves can cause monsters (both themselves and enemy monsters) to experience a certain status condition that affects the monster's stats or changes to the stats buff.
+There are also element types of each monster and move that have their own attack effectiveness.

-Saat giliran pemain, pemain dapat memilih 1 dari 2 battle commands, yaitu memilih move dari current monster untuk ditandingkan dengan current monster lawan atau mengganti current monster dengan monster lain yang masih hidup.
+When it's the player's turn, the player can choose 1 of 2 battle commands, namely choosing a move from the current monster to be matched with the opponent's current monster or replacing the current monster with another monster that is still alive.

-Jika kedua pemain memilih move, maka kedua move akan dibandingkan priority-nya.
-Priority move yang lebih besar akan bergerak lebih dahulu.
-Jika priority-nya sama, maka move yang lebih dahulu dieksekusi adalah monster dengan speed yang lebih tinggi.
-Jika speed kedua monster sama, maka akan di-random urutannya.
-Jika salah satu pemain memilih untuk switch current monster dan yang lainnya memilih move, maka current monster akan ditukar terlebih dahulu lalu dilakukan move.
-Jika kedua pemain memilih untuk switch current monster, maka kedua current monster pemain akan berganti dan langsung bergerak ke turn selanjutnya.
-Permainan akan berakhir dan dimenangkan pemain jika semua monster dari pemain lawan sudah mati.
+If both players choose a move, the priority of the two moves will be compared.
+The bigger priority move will move first.
+If the priority is the same, then the move that is executed first is the monster with a higher speed.
+If the speed of the two monsters is the same, the order will be randomized.
+If one player chooses to switch the current monster and the other chooses to move, then the current monster will be exchanged first and then a move is made.
+If both players choose to switch current monsters, then both players' current monsters will switch and move directly to the next turn.
+The game will end and the player will win if all the monsters of the opposing player are dead.

-### Anggota Kelompok 18 - GWS
+### Team Member 18 - GWS
 Michael Ryan Martin

 Akmal Jauhar Sidqi